 Cloud vendors, on the other hand, generally operate using multiple data centers that are georedundant.
 Therefore, when a firm is working through the cloud its employees can continue to serve clients even in an event such as, a hurricane, flood, or stolen internal server.
 The storage of confidential client information in an external location may be a difficult transition for some organizations, but it’s important to consider the advantages cloud can provide that an in-house IT solution may be unable to match.

 Aldridge offers a variety of cloud options to suit the unique needs of your firm and protect the valuable information your professional services entail.
-Contact an Aldridge representative today to learn how we can help you transform the way you do business.
+Our IT consultation team can help you decide which service is best for your company.